 Bob Kesling, Director of Broadcasting/Play-by-Play

 Bob Kesling was named the University of Tennessee Director of Broadcasting and lead play-by-play voice of the Vol Network in July of 1999.
 Kesling is the radio play-by-play announcer for Tennessee football and basketball on 70 plus station Vol Network.
-He is the host of the Derek Dooley and Cuonzo Martin TV shows on the Vol Network and does play-by-play for Tennessee baseball and Lady Vol basketball on the Vol Television Network carried by Fox Sportsouth.
+He is the host of the Butch Jones and Cuonzo Martin TV shows on the Vol Network and does play-by-play for Tennessee baseball and Lady Vol basketball on the Vol Television Network carried by Fox Sportsouth.
 Kesling serves as the host for the Vol Network's weekly hour long state-wide radio call-in show Vol Calls and the Big Orange Hotline during the football season.

 Kesling began his association with the University of Tennessee as a walk-on fullback on the 1972 freshman football team.
 He began his broadcasting career while a student at Tennessee in 1974 as a film editor on the Bill Battle TV Show working for John Ward.
 In 1976 he joined the Vol Network as a pre and post game host and served as John Ward's spotter.
 Kesling spent 15 years sitting next to the legendary "Voice of the Vols" as his spotter and working on Vol Network broadcasts.